Guandimiao: Kilns and pottery

+The main forms of pottery produced at the site are urns (weng) and basins (pen), and to a lesser degree li, tripodal cooking vessels.
+Various other vessels were produced in much smaller numbers for local use.
+Larger and more elaborate vessels at the site are typically of higher quality than smaller vessels, potentially indicating that they were the specialty of expert potters.
+Large storage and brewing vessels seem to have occupied much of the site's production time and resources.

 Burials, sacrifices, and remains

-The 228 Late Shang-era graves found at the site generally resemble the customs of other Shang shaft tombs.
+The 256 Late Shang-era graves found at the site generally resemble the customs of other Shang shaft tombs.
 Many are clustered in a cemetery at the northeastern edge of the village, outside the encircling ditch, with the rest scattered across the site, including a cluster around the possible south-western sacrificial area.
 Most are rectangular pits filled with rammed earth, although a few graves with coffins have been found.
 Some graves are accompanied by the remains of dog sacrifices.
 In comparison to shaft tombs at Anyang, an extreme paucity of grave goods has been discovered.
 Most tombs contained no grave goods whatsoever, but some have a single cowrie shell placed in the mouth or hands of the deceased.
 The largest tomb at the site contained a human body inside a set of inner and outer coffins, three sacrificial dogs, a bronze arrowhead and bell, and a piece of shell.
 The general lack of ceramics in the burials (attested in only 3 of the 228) has been considered unusual by archaeologists due to the community's widespread ceramic manufacture.

 Archaeologists excavated 17 circular sacrificial pits at Guandimiao, primarily containing the remains of cattle, with smaller numbers of pigs and (rarely) humans.
 They were mainly filled with soil and covered with ash, although some pits containing oracle bones were filled entirely with ash.

 Relatively few animal remains were recovered at the site, around 10% of the number found at the similarly-sized contemporaneous Xiaomintun site in Anyang.
 Due to this scarcity, the Guandimiao villagers likely ate small quantities of meat in comparison to non-elites within the Shang urban core.
 The relatively large proportion of cattle remains (associated in the period with sacrifice and elite consumption) among recovered bones suggests they were raised locally and possibly exported for consumption by Shang elites.
 The remains of older cattle are relatively common at Guandimiao, while (calculated from collected bones) only about 7% of cattle at Xiaomintun died above 4 or 5 years of age.
 While cattle are often found in sacrificial pits, pig remains are predominant in domestic contexts.

 A small amount of sheep and goat remains have been found at the site.
 Hunting rarely took place at Guandimiao; only about 2% of recovered bones belonged to wild animals.
 Among this group are several species of wild deer, including sika deer and muntjac.
 A large volume of dog remains have been found at the site; dogs are also evidenced by gnawing marks on many recovered bones.